aurorusidk/starling/DESIGN.md

 However, Starling also features semicolon insertion, and will insert a semicolon in place of a newline character, if appropriate.

-Semicolons are inserted after any literal, identifier, return statemnt, or closing bracket.
+Semicolons are inserted after any literal, identifier, return statement, or closing bracket.
 Semicolons are **not** inserted anywhere else.

 For example, semicolons will **not** be inserted after an operation, an open bracket, or a declaration keyword.
 This allows code to span multiple lines, for convenience.